TISUnion/PrimeBackup/docs/chunking/fixed_size.md

 !!! warning "Alpha"

-    `fixed_auto` is in alpha status and is not recommended for production use
+    `fixed_auto` is in alpha status and is not well optimized for performance

 `fixed_auto` walks the file in 128 KiB windows.
 For each full window, it checks the previous backup's same-path chunk layout at the same offset:

 - if the previous window was one 128 KiB chunk and the current content is unchanged, it keeps one 128 KiB chunk
 - if the previous window was one 128 KiB chunk and the current content changed, it stores the current window as thirty-two 4 KiB chunks
 - if the previous window was thirty-two 4 KiB chunks, it compares the 4 KiB hashes first; when none changed, it stores one 128 KiB chunk, otherwise it keeps thirty-two 4 KiB chunks

-Missing previous data, direct blobs, irregular previous layouts, and incomplete tail windows are stored as one chunk for that window.
+Missing previous data, direct blobs, irregular previous layouts, and incomplete tail windows are stored as one chunk for that window

+With this, `fixed_auto` can achieve the following effect: for parts of a file that keep changing, it performs chunk-level deduplication at 4 KiB granularity;
+for other parts, it performs chunk-level deduplication at 128 KiB granularity

+Since region files (`.mca`) in Minecraft saves are modified at 4 KiB granularity, `fixed_auto` is expected to achieve deduplication close to `fixed_4k` without introducing excessive metadata overhead

 ## Poor Candidates